Organizing authentication using an automated password manager

-Critical systems should require user passwords with at least twelve characters in length using a collection of upper and lowercase letters, numbers, and special characters.
+Critical systems should require user passwords with at least twelve characters in length.
+Passwords should also include a collection of upper and lowercase letters, numbers, and special characters.
 Remembering just one of these passwords is difficult, but administrators have dozens of passwords to remember.
 End users have to remember dozens of passwords.
 Every day, everyone types passwords dozens of times.
 Most systems have several servers, routers, and network appliances that require a unique password.
-It’s bad practice to use the same password across multiple systems, so administrators must have access to an enterprise password management system to help organize and retrieve passwords.
+It’s bad practice to use the same password across multiple systems.
+Therefore, administrators must have access to an enterprise password management system to help organize and retrieve passwords.
 Manage passwords the easy way.
 Forget about passwords.

-Just like any other sensitive asset on the network, administrators need password management software for an enterprise environment.
+Every enterprise environment needs a password management solution.
 This means that the enterprise password management solution must be able to not only store passwords but store them safely.
 A password manager can be hosted in the cloud or stored on a local network drive.
 Wherever passwords are stored, private keys should be safe from brute force attacks and any encryption should use the latest algorithm to protect from attackers.
 Don't let weak passwords ruin the organization.

 Secured Enterprise Password Management Tools

 Some enterprise password management tools offer a way to automatically generate new passwords, making them more secure due to randomization.
-Randomized passwords that follow a strict password policy harden security and protect assets from brute force and dictionary attacks specifically designed to run through a list of common user password choices and find weaknesses in authentication processes.
+Brute force and dictionary attacks are specifically designed to run through a list of common user password choices and find weaknesses in authentication processes.
 Therefore, admins can defend against these threats by enforcing long and complex passwords.
 But users don't need to memorize passwords anymore.